ajeetraina/dhi-sample-demos/cert-manager-webhook/guides/guides.md

 cert-manager's admission rules before they are persisted to etcd.
 This prevents misconfigured Certificate, Issuer, and ClusterIssuer resources from being accepted by the cluster.

-The following example shows a `ValidatingWebhookConfiguration` with the webhook configured to validate cert-manager resources:
+The `ValidatingWebhookConfiguration` is created and managed automatically by cert-manager when you install it.
+You do not apply it manually.
+The following shows the actual configuration deployed by cert-manager v1.19.4, retrieved with `kubectl get validatingwebhookconfiguration cert-manager-webhook -o yaml`:

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1